2color/homelab-ansible/homelab-hp-elitedesk.md

 ### notes on AMT and MeshCommander

 - AMT (Active Management Technology) allows remote management of the system, including power control.
-- Remote desktop works pretty well, but it requires that a screen is connected to the EliteDesk which is a bit of a bummer.
+- Remote desktop works pretty well, but it requires that a screen is connected  to the EliteDesk which is a bit annoying.
 - You can still power on the system and access the BIOS remotely without a screen.
-- Solution: Use a dummy HDMI plug to trick the system into thinking a monitor is connected.
+- A DisplayPort emulator (dummy plug) to enable remote desktop via AMT without needing a physical monitor connected.

 ## Remote Access